JeffLi117/JeffLi117/README.md

 💫 About Me:
 </h1>
 <div>
 Hello there!
-My name is Jeffrey.
+My name is Jeffrey, a doctor turned developer.
   <br>
-I'm a doctor turned full-stack software developer.
+I’m currently a software engineer at Colorfull.ai, connecting artisan kitchen food with the modern workforce.
   <br>
 I like to code and build projects that other people can use, whether for entertainment or day-to-day use.
   <br>